image

 Incorrect WIP limits

-Challenge: Improper Work-in-Progress (WIP) limits can lead to inefficiencies.
+Challenge: Setting incorrect Work-in-Progress (WIP) limits results in operational inefficiencies.

 Solution: